thephez/dpp-spec/docs/document.md

 | signaturePublicKeyId | number | The `id` of the [identity public key](identity.md#identity-publickeys) that signed the state transition |
 | signature | string | Signature of state transition data |

+**Note:** As of Dash Platform Protocol v0.13, documents from multiple data contracts can be submitted in the same document batch.

-Each document batch state transition must comply with this JSON-Schema definition established in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.12.0/schema/document/stateTransition/documentsBatch.json) (in addition to the state transition [base schema](https://github.com/dashevo/js-dpp/blob/v0.12.0/schema/stateTransition/stateTransitionBase.json) that is required for all state transitions):
+Each document batch state transition must comply with this JSON-Schema definition established in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.13.1/schema/document/stateTransition/documentsBatch.json) (in addition to the state transition [base schema](https://github.com/dashevo/js-dpp/blob/v0.13.1/schema/stateTransition/stateTransitionBase.json) that is required for all state transitions):

 ```json
 {